ng-qi-an/Fox/README.md

 ## 🧑‍💻 First Time Setup

-1. Launch Fox and complete the initial setup wizard
+1. Launch Waves and complete the initial setup wizard
 2. Enter your Google AI API key
 3. Configure your preferred AI models for chat and writing tools
 4. Customize hotkeys and preferences as needed